sibebleuze/chess/README.md

   here too an exit is triggered to prevent further unexpected behaviour
 * 82: the parameter that keeps track of whose turn it is, is empty, which is undefined behaviour, so any further unpredictable action is avoided by exiting
+* 83: something is asking for the promotion fields of a player that is not white or black

 These situations are all impossible to reach as far as I know, but who knows where I might have made a mistake.
 If any of the above situations occur, the program will exit.
 Please do let me know if this happens.